FaceInCake/ThePrincipleApp/README.md

 These tests open an emulator to run the tests with.
 These can be found in the [*(androidTest)*](https://github.com/FaceInCake/ThePrincipleApp/tree/main/app/src/androidTest/java/com/example/theprincipleapp) directory of the main module.

+Every public method should have near 100% coverage.
+Else, you should strive for ~>90% test coverage.
+But you must cover any major runtime errors.
+There's no need to test getters and simple setters, that's stupid, don't do that.
+I will find you and eat your keyboard if I find you doing that.

 There exists two build configs for running all instrumented tests, and running all junit tests.
+You can also just go to any of the test classes from within Android Studio and run individual tests or test classes.

 ### Database Tests
 - subclass DBTest